Vhaidee1/Shorelinechanges/README.md

 This is a description of my project

 ## Project Description
-This is a description of the project
+This is a description of the project.
+This is another detail

 ## Data Citations